Bharatiya Janata Party

 After the 1998 general election, the BJP-led coalition known as the National Democratic Alliance (NDA) under prime minister Vajpayee formed a government that lasted for a year.
 Following fresh elections, the NDA government—again headed by Vajpayee—lasted for a full term in office; this was the first non-Congress government to do so.
 In the 2004 general election, the NDA suffered an unexpected defeat, and for the next ten years, the BJP was the principal opposition party.
 Narendra Modi, then the chief minister of Gujarat, led the party to a landslide victory in the 2014 general election.
-Modi has since led the NDA government as Indian prime minister, including being re-elected with a sole majority in the 2019 general election and with a coalition in the 2024 general election.
-As of September 2025, the alliance governs 20 Indian states and union territories.
+Modi has since led the NDA government as India's prime minister, including being re-elected with a sole majority in the 2019 general election and with a coalition in the 2024 general election.
+As of May 2026, the NDA alliance governs 20 Indian states and 2 union territories.

 The official ideology of the BJP is integral humanism, first formulated by Deendayal Upadhyaya in 1965.
 The party advocates social conservatism and a foreign policy centred on nationalist principles.
 During its first period in national government, the BJP avoided its Hindutva priorities, and focused on a largely neoliberal economic policy that prioritised globalisation and economic growth over social welfare.
-Since returning to government in 2014, the BJP government has enacted several priorities of the RSS, including criminalising the practice of triple talaq, and revoking Article 370 of the Constitution of India (which granted autonomy to Jammu and Kashmir), abrogating its statehood.
+Since returning to government in 2014, the now-ruling BJP has enacted several priorities of the RSS, including criminalising the practice of triple talaq, and revoking Article 370 of the Indian constitution (which granted autonomy to Jammu and Kashmir), abrogating its statehood.
 India has experienced nationwide democratic backsliding under the BJP's rule since 2014.
+As of 2025, the BJP has more than 140 million members, making it the largest political party by membership in the world.